Police: Family Dispute Sparked Shooting That Hurt Innocent Bystanders Dining Outside At Peter Luger Steakhouse

 “It’s scary thinking that it was just random people getting shot….
 I’ve lived over here for 10 years.
 It’s a little frightening,” said a witness.

-Police say the suspect took off running, but they caught up to him and arrested him a few blocks away.
+Police say Sommerville, 24, took off running, but they caught up to him and arrested him a few blocks away.

-The 24-year-old from Brooklyn remained in custody Friday and was charged with two counts of attempted murder in addition to several weapons charges, investigators said.

 Peter Luger management says they’re still processing what happened.

-“We’re just really happy that everyone’s OK and healing,” said VP David Berson.MORE NEWS: Food Delivery Worker Xing Lin Killed When Mercedes Crashes Into Multiple Vehicles And Outdoor Dining Structure In Astoria
+“We’re just really happy that everyone’s OK and healing,” said VP David Berson.MORE NEWS: New York Weather: CBS2’s 5/1 Saturday Morning Forecast

 Many remain concerned about growing violence citywide.
 Nine people were shot in the last 24 hours.
 There have been 440 shooting victims so far in 2021, compared to 250 in the same time last year.